Detail of a beautifully ornate church tower

 Indicative Mood, Subjunctive Mood

-The present perfect subjunctive and the past perfect subjunctive are two of the three past tenses of the Spanish subjunctive mood.
+The present perfect subjunctive and the past perfect subjunctive are two of the three past of the Spanish subjunctive mood.
 In this post we will show you how to form and use the present perfect and past perfect subjunctive to talk about “what has happened” or “what would have happened.”

 For example: